Start Your Free Consultation

 The Steinberg Law Firm Gets Results for Construction Defects

 Truck Accident Settlement

-Our attorneys have been seen on media outlets, including:
+Our construction attorneys have been seen on media outlets, including:

 Put the Firm Behind You

 As one of the first Jewish attorneys in Charleston, Steinberg experienced discrimination and this inspired him to assist another disenfranchised group during that time - African Americans.

 The firm began handling criminal and civil cases, and in the early 1920's, Steinberg became interested in workers compensation law.
 There were, however, no workers compensation laws on the books at the time.
 Steinberg and other South Carolina attorneys then gathered statutes from other states and lobbied to add a similar law in South Carolina in 1936.

 Construction Defect Lawyer representing Charleston & Nearby Areas of South Carolina

 Your home is supposed to be a personal haven and one of your biggest investments.
 You likely spent a long time and a lot of money to find the perfect house to serve you and your family for years to come.
 That is why a construction defect in your house, townhome or condo can devastate you.

 Construction defects can cause property damage that lowers the value of your investment and, in some cases, results in safety and health hazards to the people living in and around the building.
 Act quickly to guard your investment and fix your home by contacting attorneys experienced in construction defect litigation.